mildred/Lizzy/README.md

 Types
 -----

-It is possible to check type conformance using the ollowing syntax:
+It is possible to check type conformance using the following syntax:

     expr : type_expr